top of page

 8:15 AM – 2:15 PM (Break 11AM-Noon)

-Stephen is the VSNT Director of Training and guides participants through what he frames as "the ecology of the receiving context a narrative therapist receives client stories into".
-He then demonstrates numerous practical skills involving four therapeutic practices at the heart of Narrative Therapy interviewing: 1) Relational Externalizing, 2) Relative Influence Questions, 3) Unique Outcome Moments, and 4) Double Listening.
+Stephen is the VSNT Director of Training and best selling author who guides participants through what he frames as "the ecology of the receiving context a narrative therapist receives Client Stories into".
+He demonstrates numerous practical skills involving five therapeutic practices at the heart of Narrative Therapy interviewing: 1) Relational Externalizing, 2) Contextualizing Client Experiences, 3) Asking Relative Influence Questions, 4) Realizing Unique Outcome Moments, and 5) Art of Double Listening.

-Stephen teaches through Q&A discussion, Live therapy practice, and numerous clinical examples of his original video taped sessions with clients.
-Participants learn the purpose, politic, intention, direction, difference, and theory supporting these life changing narrative therapy interview practices.
+Stephen teaches through Q&A discussion and demonstrates numerous clinical examples of his original video taped sessions with clients.
+Participants learn the purpose, politic, intention, direction, difference, and theory supporting these life changing narrative therapy relational interview practices.

 A Philosophical Framework for Thinking About Narrative Therapy Practice